Antique Paintings

 'Mary Newman's Cottage at Saltash' and 'Forder Mill near Saltash', two watercolour paintings by Walter R Ward, are now in the Dalhousie Art Gallery, Halifax, Nova Scotia.

-The old Town Hall in the background is partially obscured by the branches of a tree on one side and the slate-fronted building standing at right-angles to it in the foreground.
-A waistcoated man with a white shirt and cloth cap stands just inside the open gate in the heavy wooden fence surrounding the buildings, with a top-hatted figure behind him.The view from the top of Silver Street looks down over the jumbled roofs and smoking chimneys of old Waterside and across the Tamar to the far shore.
+The roof of the old Town Hall, surmounted by what appears to be either a bell tower or a clock tower, is in the background of this painting, partially obscured by the branches of a tree on the left side.
+A girl with a white apron and cap, carrying something on her shoulder, stands under the tree.
+A slate-fronted building, with what seems to be an open passageway running through it, adjoins it at right-angles in the right foreground.
+A waistcoated man with a white shirt and cloth cap stands just inside an oThis view from the top of Silver Street looks down over the jumbled roofs and smoking chimneys of old Waterside and down the Tamar towards Bull Point and the wooded far shore of the Lynher in the background.
 An old bearded man in a hat converses with a boy in shirt and breeches on the stepped footpath to the left, and a woman in a shawl with a basket under her arm leans against the wall separating the street from the lower footpath.

 'Tamar Street, Saltash', painted in oils by Agnes Hope Fynmore c.1905, is part of the collection made by the Saltash Heritage Museum and Local History Centre.